toucansites/try-o-template/installation_guide.md

 1. Create a new site by running:

+   - Run the following command in your terminal, replacing **my-site** with your desired project folder name:

    ```
    toucan init my-site
    ```
-   - Replace `my-site` with the name of your project folder.
-   - Toucan will generate a folder structure with default configuration files and templates.
+   - Toucan will generate a folder with your chosen name, including default configuration files and templates.

 2. Navigate to your new site folder: